dddrrreee/cs240lx-20spr/labs/1-trusting-trust/README.md

-Follow the [README.md](code/step3/README.md) in `code/step3` and combine the code from Part 1 and Part 2 so that your trojan compiler will take a clean, virgin copy of the "system" compiler `identity-cc.c` and inject a self-replicating copy of its trojan attack into it.
+Follow the [README.md](code/step3/README.md) in `code/step3` and combine the code from Part 1 and Part 2 so that your trojan compiler will take a clean, virgin copy of the "system" compiler `identity-cc.c` and injects a self-replicating copy of its trojan attack into it.

 #### Postscript